Valpolicella Superiore

 When is the best time to taste Valpolicella Superiore wines?

-What is the difference between the Valpolicella Superiore Denomination and other Valpolicella wines?
+What is the difference between the Valpolicella Superiore denomination and other Valpolicella wines?

 What are the characteristics of the Valpolicella Superiore terroir?